Sidonie Vaillant: Biography

 The request did not succeed, prompting socialist deputies, joined by Georges Clemenceau, to make the same plea, without success again.
 Several individuals, including former Communard Paule Mink and feminist activist Astié de Valsayre, offered to take care of her.
 This was also proposed by the royalist Duchess of Uzès Anne de Rochechouart de Mortemart, who suggested she could look after Sidonie Vaillant.
-However, he refused and instead entrusted her to Sébastien Faure, which would, from 1898 onwards, be involved in various child abuse and child rape cases, targetting young girls approximately her age.
+However, he refused and instead entrusted her to Sébastien Faure, which would, at least from 1898 onwards, be involved in various child abuse and child rape cases, targeting young girls approximately her age.
 The Duchess of Uzès, blamed Faure for this decision and harbored deep resentment toward him thereafter.
 Mink accompanied her along with her adoptive mother, Madame Marchal, so she could ask to visit her father.
 This request was granted to both the adoptive mother and Vaillant.

 In 1896, she was monitored by the police, who observed her distributing anarchist newspapers such as Les Temps nouveaux for free, along with other children of anarchists.
 On 16 April 1897, she attended the annual banquet of the League of Propaganda and Atheism, where she shared a pig with around thirty guests.

 Faure entrusted her to the Blay couple when he left Paris for Marseille in 1898, but she later studied at La Ruche.
 Vaillant attended the funeral of Louise Michel on 22 January 1905.

 She married Joseph Saint-Ange de Fornier on 10 November 1913, in Paris.
 Vaillant died on 2 October 1966, in Nantes.

 Legacy and influence

-Sadi Carnot’s refusal to respond to her letter was one of the motives that drove Sante Caserio to assassinate him, which he did by stabbing him to death.
+Sadi Carnot's refusal to respond to her letter was one of the motives that drove Sante Caserio to assassinate him, which he did by stabbing him to death.
 Tardif describes this influence as follows:

+In reaction to the head of state's indifference to Sidonie Vaillant's request, the anarchist sought to make a political statement by publicly stabbing him during an official visit to Lyon on 25 June 1894.